 - To save pre-taxed money to cover out-of-pocket medical expenses

 - To gain interest

 - To invest to potentially increase your returns now and in the future

 Always consider the pros and cons and your personal situation when deciding if a HSA is the right choice for you.
 Enrolling in a high-deductible plan with a hefty insurance premium may help you reap the tax benefits but may also spread your budget too thin.
 If you plan to withdraw the money for non-qualifying expenses or before the tax-exempt time period is up, the fees and penalties may not outweigh the benefits.

 Ready to Open a HSA Account?

 If you receive your health insurance plan from your employer, they may offer HSAs, if you have health insurance through another source, you can open a HSA on your own as long as you are enrolled in a high-deductible health insurance plan and meet qualifying criteria.

 Ready to open an HSA?
-Click here to get started!
+Visit our HSA page to get started!